-The star in the upper left corner of the square actually belongs to Andromeda and is commonly known as Alpheratz.
+The star in the upper-left corner of the square actually belongs to Andromeda and is commonly known as Alpheratz.
 If you look carefully, you’ll notice that Alpheratz and Almach appear at opposite ends of a slightly curved line of stars.
-These are the brightest stars of Andromeda.
+These are the brightest stars in Andromeda.

 Now count two stars to the left of Alpheratz, the star in the Square of Pegasus, and you’ll come to the reasonably bright star Mirach.
 (You could simply look one star to the right of Almach, but the gap between the two is quite large.
 It may be easier to hop away from Alpheratz instead.)